promptfoo/promptfoo/site/docs/guides/testing-llm-chains.md

 ---
-sidebar_position: 25
+sidebar_position: 0
-sidebar_label: LLM chains
+sidebar_label: Testing LLM chains
+slug: /configuration/testing-llm-chains
 ---

 # Testing LLM chains

 Prompt chaining is a common pattern used to perform more complex reasoning with LLMs.
-It's used by libraries like [LangChain](https://langchain.readthedocs.io/), and OpenAI has released baked-in support via [OpenAI functions](https://openai.com/blog/function-calling-and-other-api-updates).
+It's used by libraries like [LangChain](https://langchain.readthedocs.io/), and OpenAI has released built-in support via [OpenAI functions](https://openai.com/blog/function-calling-and-other-api-updates).

 A "chain" is defined by a list of LLM prompts that are executed sequentially (and sometimes conditionally).
 The output of each LLM call is parsed/manipulated/executed, and then the result is fed into the next prompt.